 Probiotics and prebiotics: Probiotics are a type of live bacteria that may help prevent intestinal infections and inflammation.
 Prebiotics boost the numbers of probiotic bacteria in the gut.

-The AAP says some studies show probiotics and prebiotics can play a role in keeping your child’s digestive system healthy but they can also be unsafe for babies with compromised immune systems and certain other medical conditions, so it’s best to check with your baby’s doctor before using these formulas.
+The AAP says some studies show probiotics and prebiotics can play a role in keeping your child’s digestive system healthy.
+This can also be unsafe for babies with compromised immune systems and certain other medical conditions.
+Always check with your baby’s doctor before using these formulas.
 Any benefit from probiotics and prebiotics goes away once your baby stops using them.

 How important is the expiration date on Baby formula?